halex5000/launching-darkly-with-a-vue/BLOG.md

     </details>
 ​

-## :champagne: Let's pop some flags :champagne:
+### :champagne: Let's pop some flags

-:rocket: If you've set everything up, you should be ready to roll! :rocket:
+If you've set everything up, you should be ready to roll!

 From here, we can enable our new feature and observe how our application changes based on a new feature being rolled out.